janbogar/janbogar.github.io/_posts/2020-9-23-nn-vs-conway.md

 No amount of stupidness should stop us from doing something interesting though.
 Who knows, maybe we will learn something new?

-So in this notebook we:
+So in this notebook, we:
  - Write down a neural network that plays the Game of Life.
  - Implement it with Torch.
  - Set its weights by hand, so it perfectly emulates the rules of the game.
- - We also train to perfect accuracy from random initialization, just to see how hard it is.
+ - We train it to perfect accuracy from random initialization, just to see how hard it is.
 Turns out, not that easy.

 And yes, stupidness is a real word.